All Episodes

 Big deal.

-You know the Dubai ports deal.
+You know the Dubai ports deal?

-I've had this story in a snack for a couple days, because you know me.
+I've had this story in a stack for a couple days because you know me, I love the Dubai ports deal.

 Rowan Scarborough, who is a former writer at the Washington Times, has written a new book revealing a key reason the Bush administration pressed hard for the Dubai ports deal.

-According to Rowan Scarborough, the administration wanted the deal to go through because the uh the Dubai government, the United Arab Emirates, had agreed to let the United States post agents inside its global port network who could report on world shipping.
+According to Rowan Scarborough, the administration wanted the deal to go through because the Dubai government, the United Arab Emirates, had agreed to let the United States post agents inside its global port network who could report on world shipping.

-Dubai ports currently runs port facilities at key U.S. intelligence targets, including Venezuela, China, Pakistan, India, and Saudi Arabia.
+Dubai Ports currently runs port facilities at key U.S. intelligence targets, including Venezuela, China, Pakistan, India, and Saudi Arabia.

-Dubai ports, in essence, was going to become an agent of the CIA.
+Dubai Ports, in essence, was going to become an agent of the CIA.

 The arrangement is helping us detect whether any kind of terror contraband was being moved around.

-And uh, of course, the thing got blown out of the water never happened.
+And, of course, the thing got blown out of the water never happened.

 The Bush administration have found a way, but apparently didn't want to make that public as the reason.